 Luffa is the genus name of several tropical and subtropical plants in the cucumber family (Cucurbitaceae) (Stephens 2015).
 Alternatively, spelled "loofa" or "loofah," the name is derived from the plant's use as a material for sponges and dish cloths for bathing and cleaning dishware (Oboh and Aluyor 2009).
 The name "Luffa" was introduced to Western botany nomenclature by the German anatomist and botanist, Johann Veslingius (1598–1649).
 A French botanist, Joseph Pitton de Tournefort (1656–1708), introduced the formal botany genus name "Luffa."
 The species is native to tropical Asia but has also been grown in Egypt since the late medieval era.
-While is widely cultivated in Asia, particularly in China and Vietnam, the gourd has recently become an attractive commodity in US vegetable markets, including Asian groceries in New York, California, and Florida.
+While is widely cultivated in Asia, particularly in China and Vietnam, the gourd has recently become an attractive commodity on US vegetable markets, including Asian groceries in New York, California, Florida and other states.

 There are two common species in the Luffa genus: smooth luffa (Luffa aegyptiaca Mill.), also called sponge gourd, and angled luffa (Luffa acutangula (L.) Roxb.).
 In the 16th century, Vestingius named luffa "Egyptian cucumber."
 Common English terms for angled luffa include Chinese okra, dish cloth gourd, ribbed loofah, ridged gourd, sponge gourd, silky gourd, sinkwa towelsponge (USDA 2016), strainer vine, and vegetable gourd.
-Fresh produce of both smooth and angled luffa varieties is emerging in Florida vegetable markets.
+Fresh produce of both smooth and angled luffa varieties is emerging on Florida vegetable markets.
 Smooth luffa, as its name suggests, produces green, squash-like fruit (Figure 1).
 Common cultivars for smooth luffa include 'Smooth Boy', 'Smooth Beauty', and 'South Winner'.
 For angled luffa, the fruit slightly resembles a cucumber or zucchini with 8 to 10 longitudinal ridges and ribs and a dark green color (Figure 2).
 Prominent cultivars include 'Lucky Boy', 'Hybrid Green Glory', 'Summer Long', and 'Hybrid Asian Pride'.

 Luffa is a fast-growing, long-season, and warm-climate crop that prefers neutral to slightly alkaline soil conditions with high moisture, growing annually in tropical and subtropical conditions.
 The stem is glabrous and ribbed and can grow up to 23 feet.
 Tendrils have 3 to 5 branches with stems 2 to 3 inches in length and branches 3 to 4 inches in length (Figure 3).
 A trellis is needed for optimum fruit production and to cultivate straighter fruits (Zong et al. 1993).